mshanemc/sfdx-msm-plugins/README.md

 ---

+### Add a remote site setting
+`sfdx msm:remotesite:create -u https://google.com -n google -d "you know, for stuff"`

+Creates a remote site setting in force-app/main/default (or, with `-t`, the path you specify) with the give url, name, and optional description.
+You still need to push it to your org.
+Creates in the DX format, not the mdapi format, so do force:source:convert and don't set `-t` to `src`

+---

 ### Things you can't do:

 zip/unzip an individual file (just use CLI zip...this is for doing a bunch in bulk!)